 Continue to populate the ground truth model classes with appropriate imagery until a sufficient number of objects in each class is reached.

 Once a minimum of 100 objects have been assigned to each model class, click on the Training tab at the top of the screen.
-Click on the Train button.
+Click on the Train button to create a model using the Random Forest and CNN algorithms.

+Note: the AI software creates models using both the Random Forest and CNN algorithms, the checkboxes permit creation of models using Random Forest of CNN algorithms only.

 Assessing model accuracy